 1898: Louis Selig, Director of the Hebrew Charities in Detroit is scheduled to be one of the speakers at the Civic-Philanthropic Conference that opens today in Battle Creek, Michigan.

-1898: United States takes possession of Puerto Rico.
+1898: United States took possession of Puerto Rico.

 1902: Herzl begins his trip to London in search of support for the Jewish homeland.